bhrags/Red-wine-analysis/README.md

 # Red-wine-analysis
-Exploratory data analysis on wine dataset
+Exploratory data analysis on wine dataset.
-In this we have created visualizations on wine data
+In this we have created visualizations and provided a summary on wine dataset using R .